- Speed Limits

-We may also see some roads with the "M" designation get increases.
+We may also see some roads with the "M" designation get increased.
 The law requires MDOT to increase the speed limit from 55 to 65 on at least 900 miles of state trunkline.
 While we don't expect any changes in Walker you could see increases on roads like M-37 (Alpine Avenue) or M-45 (Lake Michigan Drive) north and west of our city limits.

 On the local level the new law firms up restrictions on how cities set speed limits within their municipal boundaries.
 Loopholes from the previous 2011 update have been minimized and the 2017 version of the law is focused on having consistent rules across the state.
 When we look at a speed limit we have two ways of setting that speed limit.
-First we can use a method called the Vehicle Access Point (VAP) method.
-In this approach we count the number of driveways along a ½ mile segment.
+First, we can use a method called the Vehicle Access Point (VAP) method.
+In this approach, we count the number of driveways along a ½ mile segment.
 If there are 60 or more driveways and intersections we can set that speed at 25 mph.
 The VAP speed limits are further detailed below:

 If you are thinking of requesting a speed study along your road please keep these new rules in mind.
 Often when a speed study is performed the calculated 85th percentile speed can result in increases to that limit.
 It's a pleasant surprise when a lower limit is justified but this is a rare event.
 Remember that the city's hands are tied when it comes to flexibility.
 If we study a roadway we must come into compliance with the law.
 In fact, the law is written to allow MDOT or the Michigan State Police to actually step in and raise local speed limits if they believe that the community is not in compliance with the law.